Naerhy/nm/README.md

 ## Usage

 ```
-# build the shared library
+# build the program
 make

 # run the executable
 ./ft_nm [options] [file...]

-# use the shell script
+# use the shell script to check diff
 ./nm_diff.sh [file...]
 ```